What To Do if Your Find Parasites in Your Dog's Poop

 Intestinal parasites do not discriminate and can affect all breeds of dogs.
 Some intestinal parasites are giardia, tapeworms, hookworms, roundworms, and coccidia.
 Since it is common for your dog to become infected, it's important that your dog is examined by your veterinarian regularly.

 Your veterinarian can do fecal exams on dog poop with parasites and treat it before it becomes life-threatening.
-Early detection is essential, as some intestinal parasites can be transmitted to humans.
+Early detection is essential, as some intestinal parasites in dogs can be transmitted to humans.
 You may not notice a change in your dog's behavior until the parasite infestation has become severe.

 Hookworms puncture blood vessels to live off of your pet's blood.
 Giardia is an organism that lives in the small intestine.
 Giardia can easily be transmitted back and forth between dogs and humans.
 Coccidia causes intestinal tract infections in dogs.